-(Updated July 2019) Operating a business or managing properties is often rewarding, although at times stressful, especially when you suspect your commercial HVAC needs repair service.
+(Updated December 2020) Operating a company or managing properties is often rewarding, although at times stressful, especially when you suspect your commercial HVAC system needs repair service.
 Some days you may feel more like a firefighter than a business owner or manager.
-Best case, your commercial heating and air systems operate consistently in the background.
+Best case, your commercial heating and air system operates consistently in the background.

 Sign #1: Commercial HVAC Energy Expense Spike

 Sometimes a heatwave or cold snap produces an unusual surge in heating or AC use.
 If your energy bills show a spike unrelated to seasonality, however, it indicates a possible malfunction.

 Your thermostats or controls may be feeding your commercial HVAC faulty readings.
 There may also be a refrigerant leak, clogged filters, or dust and debris in the system.
 Any of these strain your system and contribute to overuse.

 In addition to a big utility bill, these malfunctions cause excess wear and tear to your equipment.
 This shortens its lifespan and increases the likelihood of additional repairs and even early replacements.

 Sign #2: Odd Smells Coming from Commercial HVAC Vents

 Be suspicious of odd smells coming from your vents.